TheRealAnonymous008/quartz/content/details/psychology/archetypes/Enneagram of Personality.md

 	* Integration requires a more conscious choice to let go of the hindrances associated with each type.

 # The Types
-* **One - The Reformer** - have a sense of mission that leads them to want to improve the world in various ways while at the same time having the feeling that they have to justify their actions to themselves.
+* **One - The Reformer** - have a sense of mission that leads them to want to improve the world in various ways.
+They have a strong sense of purpose while at the same time having the feeling that they have to justify their actions to themselves.
+* **Two - The Helper** - either the most genuinely helpful to other people or, when they are less healthy, the most highly invested in seeing themselves as helpful.
+They are loving, helpful, generous and considerate but they may also be too overbearing and manipulative.

 # Fears and Desires